dart-lang/site-www/src/_guides/language/language-tour.md

 This violates the normal rules, and it's similar to a downcast in that it can cause a type error at runtime.
-Still, narrowing the type is possible if the code can guarantee that the type error won't occur.
+Still, narrowing the type is possible if the code can guarantee that a type error won't occur.
 In this case, you can use the
 [`covariant` keyword](/guides/language/sound-problems#the-covariant-keyword)
 in a parameter declaration.